-- The CET1 capital target is to have a CET1 ratio of at least 12.6%.
-The margin to the capital target as of Q4 2024 is 5.5% - The Total capital target is to have a Total capital ratio of at least 15.9%.
-The margin to the capital target as of Q4 2024 is 4.1% - The stress tests performed by the bank for recovery planning and ICAAP confirms that the bank is very well capitalized and can sustain its business operations also under extremely adverse macro conditions
+• The CET1 capital target is to have a CET1 ratio of at least 10.1%.
+The as of Q1 2025 is 9.7% margin to the capital target.\

+- The Total capital target is to have a Total capital ratio of at least 14.4 %, including the internal capital buffer.
+The margin to the capital target as of Q1 2025 is 8.2%.\ - The stress tests performed by the bank for recovery planning and ICAAP confirms that the bank is very well capitalized and can sustain its business operations also under extremely adverse macro conditions - The additional capital in the form of Pillar 2 guidance (P2G) of 0.5 percent is included in the internal capital buffer